 GBV Crisis in South Africa

-Chris Brown’s presence in the country has reignited these concerns, with some activists urging the public to focus on the underlying issues that contribute to GBV.
-“We are not just protesting Chris Brown,” explained Dlamini.
-“We are protesting the normalization of violence, the silence around abuse, and the failure to address this crisis head-on.”
+The presence of Chris Brown in the country has reignited those fears, as activists within and outside have called on the public to focus on the issues that perpetuate GBV.
+“We are not just protesting Chris Brown, ” Dlamini explained.
+“We are protesting the normalization of violence, the silence around abuse, and the failure to address this crisis head-on.”.

 Using the Moment to Raise Awareness

-“It’s important that we keep the conversation going,” said Zanele Maseko, a spokesperson for the Women’s Legal Centre.
-“If this concert makes people uncomfortable, that discomfort should lead to reflection about the broader issues we face in this country.”
+“It is a duty for all of us to keep on discussing it,” said Zanele Maseko, spokesperson for the Women’s Legal Centre.
+“If this concert makes people uncomfortable, that discomfort should lead to reflection on the broader issues we face in this country.”

 Chris Brown